hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 done
 ```

-Note that the fifth and sixth line of this 'for loop' creates the variables called `base` and `outfile`.
-We assign `base` the value of `$infile` with the `.subset.fq`, and we assign `outfile` the value of `base` with `'.qualtrim25.minlen35.fq'` appended to it. **Once again, there should be no spaces before or after the '=' when assigning variables.**
+We want to use the `basename` command to name our trimmed file more succinctly.
+Note that the fifth and sixth line in this 'for loop' creates the variables called `base` and `outfile`.
+We assign `base` the value of `$infile` without `.subset.fq`, and we assign `outfile` the value of `base` with `'.qualtrim25.minlen35.fq'` appended to it. **Once again, there should be no spaces before or after the '=' when assigning variables.**

 ```
 # Run FastQC on all trimmed files
 echo "Running FastQC..."
 fastqc -t 6 ../trimmed_fastq/*.fq
 ```
-After we have created the trimmed fastq files, we wanted to make sure that the quality of our reads look good, so we want to run a *FASTQC* on all the trimmed files located in the `../trimmed_fastq/` directory.
+After we have created the trimmed fastq files, we wanted to make sure that the quality of our reads look good.
+So we want to add a *FASTQC* run on all the trimmed files located in the `../trimmed_fastq/` directory.

 Now that we have our commands written, let's add the shebang line and LSF directives to the top of the script: